Position: Assistant Coach, Passing Game Coordinator, Tight Ends

 • Formally named as Clemson’s passing game coordinator and tight ends coach on Dec.
 14, 2021 prior to Clemson’s victory against Iowa State in the 2021 Cheez-It Bowl.

-• Though entering his first full season in an on-field role at Clemson, 2022 will represent his seventh season on Clemson’s staff.
+• Though entering his second full season in an on-field role at Clemson, 2023 will represent his eighth season on Clemson’s staff.

 • Served in numerous capacities at Clemson prior to assuming his current position, including tenures as Senior Offensive Assistant and Director of Player Development and Freshman Transition.

 • Was a key off-field contributor to Clemson’s offensive success in support staff roles from 2016-21.
 Clemson’s balanced attack resulted in the Tigers being one of only three teams in the country with at least 16,000 cumulative rushing yards and at least 23,000 total passing yards across those six seasons.

 • During his six years on the support staff, helped serve as an additional resource to then-Quarterbacks Coach Brandon Streeter as Clemson’s quarterback corps produced Heisman Trophy finalists Deshaun Watson and Trevor Lawrence.

 • Part of support staff during Lawrence’s career 34-2 record as a starter, as the Georgia native became the winningest quarterback in Clemson history and posted the third-best winning percentage (.944) by a starting quarterback with at least 30 career starts since Division I split in 1978, trailing only Miami’s Ken Dorsey (.950) and USC’s Matt Leinart (.949).
 Lawrence would go on to become the No. 1 pick in the 2021 NFL Draft.